Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Edward Sheffield: I know.

-Susan Morrow: What do you mean, where is this going to go?
-I’m going to marry Edward.
+Susan Morrow: I’m going to marry Edward.
 That’s where this is going to go.

 Anne Sutton: This is a ridiculous conversation.
 You’re too young to get married.